FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Introduction
 ------------

-This bundle offers tools to improve HTTP caching with Symfony2.
+This bundle offers tools to improve HTTP caching with Symfony.
 It provides global configuration options to set caching headers based on the path, controller and other aspects of the request.
 In addition, it provides services for the [FOSHttpCache library](https://github.com/FriendsOfSymfony/FOSHttpCache)